 Eirini Ketzitzidou Argyri – DIP Lab Manager

-Luke’s research broadly explores social and moral development in middle childhood and adolescence.
-His doctoral work focused on how morally relevant resource allocation is influenced by social norms and group processes.
-Luke is now working on a Wellcome Trust funded Science+ project examining youth educators in informal science settings.
-This project focuses on STEM learning and stereotyping.
-He is also interested in work exploring peer inclusion and exclusion based on gender identity, as well as children’s attitudes to environmental and animal rights as moral issues.
+Luke’s research explores social and moral development in middle childhood and adolescence.
+His areas of expertise include how resource allocation is influenced by social norms and group processes; STEM learning and gender stereotyping; peer inclusion and exclusion based on gender identity, as well as children’s attitudes to environmental and animal rights as moral issues.

 Steph Gibb – Final year PhD Student